What are options and how do they work? Here’s a good introduction about options and how to trade them.

 At the core of options are specially designed contracts.
 An option is a contract that gives the bearer a right to purchase or sell an underlying asset at a pre-determined price up until a specified period.
 This information must be committed to memory.
 There is generally no obligation on the part of the options bearer to buy or sell anything unless he desires so.

-The price at which this asset is either purchased or sold is called the strike price.
+In options trading, the price at which this asset is either purchased or sold is called the strike price.
 You will find that there are several options available at strike prices both exceeding the current stock price and below it.

-The term “premium” refers to the option’s price itself.
+The term premium refers to the option’s price itself.
 Some factors can govern the total cost associated with the contract.
 The major factors include the amount of time remaining until the option expires, the current stock price, volatility, and the strike price itself.

 How Do Options Work: Understanding Call and Put Options